HarveyL101/Race_Control/README.md

+# Race Control - by UP2118183
-# Race Time (This documentation is currently a WIP, if not already apparent) - by up2118183
+(This documentation is currently a WIP, if not already apparent)

 ## Assumptions
 All assumptions of logic and/ or  physical race organisation will be mentioned here.